keesschollaart81/case.schollaart.net/_posts/2018-05-26-serverless-ai-in-my-backyard.md

 <a id="single_image" href="/img/2018/not-bike-jasmijn.png" class="fancybox" rel="notbikejasmijn"><img src="/img/2018/not-bike-jasmijn-thumb.png"/></a>

 In my experience this almost never happens.
 Every evening, I take some time to (by hand) process about 50 images of the day to train the model even further.
 In this example Jasmijns bike was visible, but in a new 'rotation' (steer to the right) which was unknown up to that point.
 It will require time to train the model in order to increase the accuracy.
-I now have ±400 training images an can say that its 97% accurate.
+I now have ±400 training images an can say that it's 97% accurate.

 ## Costs